jsk-ros-pkg/jsk_3rdparty/google_chat_ros/README.md

   human: True
 ```

-#### Recieving a message with an image or gdrive file and download it
+#### Receiving a message with an image or gdrive file and download it
 <!-- TODO add link to example -->

 <a id="event"></a>